Old Course: uniqueness has consequences

 Creating sustainable golf for the future

-Whatever income is generated – £24.4 million in 2023 from golf alone and a net profit of £11.5 million – must also be reinvested.
+Whatever income is generated – 24.4 million pounds in 2023 from golf alone and a net profit of 11.5 million pounds – must also be reinvested.
 This is part of the foundation’s statutes.
-The issue of sustainability has long since permeated the work processes and management of the Links Trust.
-The projects range from producing its own compost to over 90 per cent circular waste management and far-reaching activities in the areas of biodiversity and coastal protection to organizing a bus system that transports golfers from course to course.
+The issue of sustainability has long since permeated the working processes and management of the Links Trust.
+The projects range from producing its own compost, to over 90% recycling management when it comes to waste and far-reaching activities relating to biodiversity and coastal protection, to the organization of a bus system that transports golfers from course to course.
 In 2024, this was recognized with the Scottish Golf Tourism Sustainability Award.
 The greenkeeping team is faced with the Herculean task of keeping a course like the Old Course, which one or two superintendents these days are already describing as “overplayed”, in as good a condition as possible with a minimum of fertilizer.
 All this in a climate that is generally described as harsh.
 However, sustainable care is a credo that accompanies the daily work here.

 The curse of flights

-However, you will search in vain for a CO2 report from the Links Trust.
-Despite all the efforts to reduce waste, the switch to electric greenkeeping machines and other projects, the management cannot aim for the net-zero target.
+However, you will still search in vain for a CO2 report from the Links Trust.
+Despite all the efforts to reduce waste, the switch to electric greenkeeping machines and other projects, the management cannot aim for the net zero target.
 It would never be achieved.
-The number of visitors makes this goal unreachable.
+The number of visitors makes this goal a mirage.
 For the eight Americans from Washington, the carbon footprint of the Atmosfair calculator shows 40,164 kg of CO2 for the outward and return flight.
 That’s still 5,200 kg per flight and person, more than three times the CO2 budget that each person is actually entitled to per year according to the IPCC budget.
-Therefore, in purely climate-related terms, the Old Course’s attraction is more of a curse than a blessing.
+In purely climate-related terms, the attraction of the Old Course is therefore more of a curse than a blessing.

 Scene 4: The dunes at West Sands